Info for students

 Erasmus Code: D WITTEN02

-Group 1 (600 euros per month): Denmark, Finland, Ireland, Iceland, Liechtenstein, Luxembourg, Norway, Sweden.
+- Group 1 (600 euros per month): Belgium, Denmark, Germany, Finland, France, Ireland, Iceland, Italy, Liechtenstein, Luxembourg, Netherlands, Norway, Austria, Sweden

-Group 1 (600 euros per month): Austria, Belgium, Denmark, Finland, France, Germany, Iceland, Ireland, Italy, Liechtenstein, Luxembourg, Netherlands, Norway, Sweden
+- Group 1 (600 euros per month): Belgium, Denmark, Germany, Finland, France, Ireland, Iceland, Italy, Liechtenstein, Luxembourg, Netherlands, Norway, Austria, Sweden

-Participants with fewer opportunities can apply for a monthly top-up payment or, if applicable, for real costs to be covered.
-For detailed information, please refer to the information sheet (see below).
+Participants with fewer opportunities can apply for a monthly top-up payment or, if applicable, reimbursement of actual costs.
+For detailed information, please refer to the information document (also below).

 Target groups:

-- Participants with a degree of disability from 20
+- Participants with a GdB of 20 or higher

 - Participants with a chronic illness that leads to additional financial needs abroad